0xsyr0/dittobytes/README.md

     <hr>

     dittobytes/
-    ├── beacon/                         # You C-code that will compile to shellcode.
+    ├── beacon/                         # Your C-code that will compile to shellcode.
     │   ├── main.c
     ├── loaders/                        # Simple shellcode loaders for testing purposes.
     │   └── [platform]/